Stethacanthidae: Description

-Stethacanthus altonensis is the type species of the Family Stethacanthidae, therefore, all Stethacanthids meet certain morphological characters best represented in this species.
+Stethacanthus altonensis is the type species of the family Stethacanthidae, therefore, all stethacanthids meet certain morphological characters best represented in this species.
 Stethacanthids are medium-sized cladodont shark-like holocephalians with a short rostrum, broad supraorbital region, and short otic region.
-The teeth on jaws are of cladodont type, displaying 5 cusps.
+The teeth on jaws are of cladodont type, displaying 5 cusps (pentacuspids).
 The first dorsal fin bears a large, thin walled compressed spine, displaying no ornamentation and concave anteriorly.
 This dorsal spine is fitted over a long basal plate and articulating at its base with the apex of a high triangular fin.
 The second dorsal fin is fitted over a very small, anterior basal plate apparently lacking a spine.
 The entire dorsal surface of head and first dorsal fin are covered with enlarged single cusped denticles.
 Secondary sexual dimorphism is present, only mature males bear a first dorsal fin.

 First dorsal fin and spine

 The first dorsal fin is one of the strangest features of these fish.
 The fin itself is triangular and is composed of long, thin, calcified tubes radiating from the apex.
 The posterior dorsal surface of the first dorsal fin is covered with a belt of up to nine rows of enlarged dermal denticles.
 The spine, composed of trabecular dentine, is roughly a right triangle in shape, with the hypothenuse concave anterodorsally.
 The trabecular dentine contains a large number of fibres in the dorsal half of the spine.
-This suggests that, in live, a large portion of the spine was covered by connective tissue, probably anchoring the first dorsal fin.
+This suggests that, in life, a large portion of the spine was covered by connective tissue, probably anchoring the first dorsal fin.

 Function

-A shark with a structure on its back, such as an stethacanthid, could not have possibly been a fast swimmer.
+A shark with a structure on its back, such as a stethacanthid, could not have possibly been a fast swimmer.
 The first dorsal fin and spine could have produced a considerable amount of drag during fast locomotion.
 This suggests that Stethacanthids may have been rather sluggish bottom dwellers.
 The crowns of the dermal denticles on the first dorsal fin point forward and those on the head point backward, however it is unlikely that these were used for biting or tearing food.
 If the animal was disturbed by a potential predator while resting or feeding near the bottom it may have raised the head and tilted forward the first dorsal fin and spine, simulating a toothed open mouth of a much larger fish, therefore, an effective defence mechanism.
 However, only males possessed the "armoured" first dorsal fin and spine, and this suggests that the function was merely sexual display.